Tier 0–4 supply chain, mapped

 A Digital Product Passport stopped being a nice-to-have the moment the EU, retailers and shoppers all started asking textile brands for the same thing — proof.

-Major EU retailers write passport readiness into supplier contracts today.
-Without one, your styles never reach the shelf.
+Buyers moved before regulators.
+Major EU retailers write passport-readiness into supplier contracts today — without one, your styles never reach the shelf.

-From September 2026, the EU’s Empowering Consumers Directive bans unsubstantiated “eco” and “sustainable” claims, enforced by national consumer authorities.
-A passport turns every sourcing and carbon figure into verified, traceable proof — ready before an auditor or shopper asks.
+From 27 September 2026, the EU’s Empowering Consumers Directive bans unsubstantiated “eco” and “sustainable” claims unless backed by verifiable evidence.
+A passport turns every sourcing and carbon figure into traceable proof — ready before an auditor or shopper asks.

 The platform

-Six capabilities that take a garment from raw fibre to a verified, scannable public record.
+Eight capabilities that take a garment from raw fibre to a verified, scannable public record — and keep every action accountable.

 Every facility from raw fibre to finished garment — names, countries, process types.
 Invited, verified, locked.